-Gum chewing is not allowed

-Makeup must be subtle and in good taste

-Cologne and Perfume are not allowed
+Gum chewing is not allowed Makeup must be subtle and in good taste Cologne and Perfume are not allowed Body art and piercings must be covered.

-Cell phones and pagers for personal use are not allowed in health care facilities

-Body art and piercings must be covered.

-^{} All required purchases must be made from the approved provider.
+All required purchases must be made from the approved provider.

-Professional Behavior/Safe Practice Policy
+Professional Behavior/Safe Practice